antmihlin/antmihlin/README.md

 I consider myself as a team player.
 Worked in a variety of environments such as corporate as well as startup.
 Have experience in large **multinational and remote teams**.
-Worked in different roles such as regular developer, senior developer and teamlead.
+Worked in different roles such as developer, senior developer and teamlead.

 ## Projects